 - Deletion procedure; and

-Technical and organizational measures to ensure that Customer Information cannot be read, copied, modified, or deleted without authorization during electronic transmission, transport, or storage on storage media (manual or electronic), and that it can be verified to which companies or other legal entities Customer Information is disclosed, include the following:
+Technical and organizational measures to ensure that Customer Data cannot be read, copied, modified, or deleted without authorization during electronic transmission, transport, or storage on storage media (manual or electronic), and that it can be verified to which companies or other legal entities Customer Data is disclosed, include the following:

 - Logging; and